 Mind focus power increases considerably.
 So, you can distract the opponent’s attention and take the ball away from him by blocking his footwork and free movement.

-- Asterisk-Cone Drill: Place a solid cone at the centre of the field and draw a circle (real or imaginary).
-Place five or six cones at equal distance on the circumference.
+Place a solid cone at the center of the field and draw a circle (real or imaginary).
+Place five or six cones at an equal distance on the circumference.
 The radius of the circle should be large enough for free movement.
-Stand at the centre wearing the uniform and with the lacrosse stick in your hands.
-Ask your friend to start the stopwatch as you run around each cone on eth circumference and return to the centre.
+Stand at the center wearing the uniform and with the lacrosse stick in your hands.
+Ask your friend to start the stopwatch as you run around each cone on eth circumference and return to the center.
 You can also do it in a team of four members.

-Asterisk-Cone Drill Benefits: The Asterisk-Cone drill aims at switching your position within the defence zone.
+Asterisk-Cone Drill Benefits: The Asterisk-Cone drill aims at switching your position within the defense zone.
 It sharpens your coordination skills with your team members.
 Responsiveness to team calls increases.
 Communication techniques improve.
-Ability to focus on an opponent’s body language and movement gets better.
-It also enhances speed and agility of crisscross movements and footwork skills.
+The ability to focus on an opponent’s body language and movement gets better.
+It also enhances the speed and agility of crisscross movements and footwork skills.

 Stick Skills – Block, Catch and Deflect

-- Wall-Ball: Wall-Ball is the technique of throwing the ball onto the wall and catching it on rebound with the Lacrosse stick.
+Wall-Ball is the technique of throwing the ball onto the wall and catching it on rebound with the Lacrosse stick.
 You can start the drill at a slow pace and increase the speed with time.
-You can perform the drill on a specific zone on the wall or move across the wall length for enhanced effects.
+You can perform the drill on a specific zone on the wall or move across the wall-length for enhanced effects.

 Wall-Ball Benefits: Wall-Ball is the technique used to increase the reflex action of your mind and coordination of your body.
 It helps you in sharpening the alertness of your mind while on the field.
 You can intercept the offensive moves of your opponents effectively.